angelicamarttins/angelicamarttins/README.md

 # Hello, I'm Angélica Martins! 😎

 Currently, dev front-end at [Marvin](https://www.marvin.com.vc/) and self-taught development student focused in front-end technologies.
-Originally, Philosophy teacher and Master in Political Philosophy at the Federal University of ABC (UFABC).
+Originally, Philosophy teacher and Master in Political Philosophy at Universidade Federal do ABC (UFABC).

 ### Feel free to open issues in my projects and tell me how to improve my skills.